WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-02-history-of-the-pack-the-great-white.md

 His Interceptors flew out of the hangar like hornets from a kicked hive.
 Opening fire on the exterior of Ruby-Roo's ship moments after impact.

 Teleporters were unnecessary.
-With the close proximity and devastation wrecked by the collision, you could simply walk onboard the other ship.
+With the close proximity and devastation wrecked by the collision, boarders could simply walk onto the other ship.

 Following pre-determined attack plans, \_sharky\_ sent a Slimer to destroy the enemy turrets and ACLs.
 Following him, Lollita took out the enemy plasma cannons and engines.
 While his ship's missiles peppered the enemy's torpedo rooms.
 Leaving his lasers to work the medbay and finish off any wounded.